-There are many Author/Writer/Readers groups on Facebook that you could join.
+There are many Author/Writer/Readers groups that you could join for Facebook promotion.
 This will provide you with additional space to showcase your book and let fellow writers or readers know that your book is out in the market.
 Keep posting about the book and any related information from time to time to encourage people to remain engaged with your book.
 You could also start a discussion on a topic associated with the theme of your book.

 5. Create Ads